MicrosoftDocs/azure-docs/articles/machine-learning/how-to-safely-rollout-online-endpoints.md

 :::code language="azurecli" source="~/azureml-examples-main/cli/deploy-safe-rollout-online-endpoints.sh" ID="create_green" :::

-Since we haven't explicitly allocated any traffic to `green`, it will have zero traffic allocated to it.
+Since we haven't explicitly allocated any traffic to `green`, it has zero traffic allocated to it.
 You can verify that using the command:

 :::code language="azurecli" source="~/azureml-examples-main/cli/deploy-safe-rollout-online-endpoints.sh" ID="get_traffic" :::